 11. The “nerd” tag

-Along the same lines, our culture makes science seem boring, especially at a young age, because society values social prestige.
-Movies, books, and school culture often make fun of children who are interested in science, labelling them as nerds and geeks, showing them as socially “uncool”.
+The misunderstood that “science is boring” can be attributed to our culture.
+Movies, books, and school culture often make fun of children who are interested in science, labelling them as nerds and geeks, and showing them as socially “uncool”.
 Somehow, curiosity for this valuable subject is considered a negative quality to have.
 And so many young children, who are easily affected by media representations, are discouraged from developing an interest.

 12. We disconnect science from creativity

 Perhaps when you start learning about science in school, that assumption seems true.
 In art class, you are given more leeway to imagine things.
-In science and math class, there are formulas and laws that you have to use and follow.
+In science and math classes, there are formulas and laws that you have to use and follow.
 But in reality, scientific breakthroughs throughout history occurred when people think out of the box.
 Remember Galileo and his theory that the Earth was round?
-He was being the odd one out, because the whole world then thought that the Earth was flat!
+He was the odd one out because the whole world thought that the Earth was flat!

 13. Science is perceived to be “cold”